flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180324-18-03-25-scotus-travel-ban.md

     *   **Is this discrimination?**
   card_citation: ''
 card_4:
-  card_text: "**Lawyers SUPPORTING the ban argue:**\n\n_“The Constitution and Acts of Congress confer on the President broad authority to prohibit or restrict the entry of aliens outside the United States when he deems it in the Nationa\x19s interest.”_\n\n[Click here: Read Brief](https://www.supremecourt.gov/DocketPDF/17/17-965/26928/20180106115022487_Trump%20v%20Hawaii%20Revised%20Petition.pdf)"
+  card_text: "**Lawyers SUPPORTING the ban argue:**nn_“The Constitution and Acts of Congress confer on the President broad authority to prohibit or restrict the entry of aliens outside the United States when he deems it in the Nationax19s interest.”_nn[Click here: Read Brief](https://www.supremecourt.gov/DocketPDF/17/17-965/26928/20180106115022487_Trump%20v%20Hawaii%20Revised%20Petition.pdf)"
   card_citation: 'Click here: Read Brief'
 card_5:
   card_text: >-